What is it?

 The common extensor origin is the name given to the tendinous attachment of the main bulk of muscles to the outer aspect of the elbow.
-Next to the common extensor origin, the origins of another 2 muscles arise – the 2 powerful muscles that extend the wrist joint or pull the wrist joint back.
+Next to the common extensor origin, the origins of another two muscles arise – the two powerful muscles that extend the wrist joint or pull the wrist joint back.
 One of these, the Extensor Carpi Radialis Brevis muscle (ERCB), is thought to be the tendon most commonly involved in the enthesopathy of tennis elbow.

 What provokes the onset of Tennis Elbow?